I have Nikola Roza today to enlighten us with his wisdom in SEO, blogging, and affiliate marketing.

 I like to read.
 I read 2-3 books daily when I was a bit younger.
 In fact, reading is the thing that opened the world to me and that lost me all my childhood friends, as none of them like to read, and some of them loudly boast of not having read a single book in their lives.

 I’m glad I moved away from that group.

 As for the genres, I like the classics and am currently reading The Count of Monte Cristo by Alexander Dumas.

-Write for humans first so that you know when a person lands on your site with a question they will find the answer on your site and leave as happy soon-to-be-returning web visitor.
+Write for humans first so that you know when a person lands on your site with a question, they will find the answer on your site and leave as happy soon-to-be-returning web visitors.